 The Toolkit is a collaborative project of the Suicide Prevention Resource Center (SPRC) and the Western Interstate Commission of Higher Education (WICHE), Mental Health Program.
 Although the tools are designed with the rural practice in mind, most are quite suitable for use in non-rural settings, as well.
 The materials offered may be reproduced for use within your practice.
 Further distribution without the express consent of the Suicide Prevention Resource Center is prohibited.

-You can order a hard copy of the toolkit online here, or email the details of your order to Holly Martinez.
+You can order a hard copy of the toolkit online here.
 PLEASE NOTE, WE DO NOT ACCEPT CREDIT CARDS AT THIS TIME.
 Toolkits are $25 each (including shipping).
 An invoice will be included with your shipment.
-For more information, please contact firstname.lastname@example.org.
+For more information, please contact email@example.com.

 For ordering information, click here.